villano-lab/nrCascadeSim/paper/paper.md

 A "cascade" occurs when a neutron becomes part of a nucleus.
-The neutron can be captured to one of many discrete energy levels, or states; if the energy level is nonzero (not the ground state), then the state will eventually change so that it is.
+The neutron can be captured to one of many discrete energy levels, or states; if the energy level is nonzero (not the ground state), then the state will eventually change so that it is zero.
 This can happen either all at once or in multiple steps &mdash; that is, the captured neutron may go from its state to the ground state, or it may go to another state with lower energy that is not the ground state (provided that one exists).
 The cascade refers to the particular "path" of energy levels that a captured neutron